-The 70E Marlow Explorer Motor Yacht SEABIRD II combines a handsome pilothouse profile with state of the art construction and a practical layout that is perfect for cruising in comfort and luxury.
-SEABIRD II represents one of the finest examples of this popular yacht currently available and has been professionally maintained by her original owner who now offers her for sale.
+The 70E Marlow Explorer Motor Yacht Bluebonnet combines a handsome pilothouse profile with state-of-the-art construction and a practical layout that is perfect for cruising in comfort and luxury.
+Bluebonnet represents one of the finest examples of this popular yacht currently available and has been professionally maintained by her original owner who now offers her for sale.
 She is well equipped for long range cruising and all services are up to date.

-While capable of cruising at 17-18 knots SEABIRD II has been cruised the majority of her life at 9-10 knots therefore the total gallons of fuel burned by each engine is a fraction of the fuel burn at 17 knots.
-This should give SEABIRD II an effective engine hour equivalent of 800 to 900 hours of use or only 10% of the life of her 3406E CATS.
+While capable of cruising at 17-18 knots Bluebonnet has been cruised the majority of her life at 9-10 knots therefore the total gallons of fuel burned by each engine is a fraction of the fuel burn at 17 knots.
+This should give Bluebonnet an effective engine hour equivalent of 800 to 900 hours of use or only 10% of the life of her 3406E CATS.

-Yard service recently completed includes new Prop Speed and running gear antifouling, fluids and filters replaced, steering system serviced, Boot Stripe repainted and air conditioning serviced.
+Yard service completed late 2017 includes new Prop Speed and running gear antifouling, fluids and filters replaced, steering system serviced, Boot Stripe repainted, and air conditioning serviced.
 The Bow Thruster was serviced and the 24V/48V conversion box was replaced.
 Recent new teak decks installed on aft deck and swim platform.

 Beginning on the covered teak aft deck features include a built-in Storage locker aft and hand-held remote Side-Power bow thruster and Morse engine controls.
 A molded FRP stairway with teak treads forward to port leads up to the boat deck and flybridge.
 Port and starboard aft are boarding doors with three steps on each side leading down to the large swim platform.
 Forward to starboard is the custom entrance to the Crew Quarters and Engine Room via a counter height molded FRP cabinet with side door and gas assisted lift-top.

 Double centerline doors open to the spacious salon.
-The combination of satin finished Cherry interior joinery, cherry and granite counter tops, Ultra leather furniture and varnished teak & holly sole create an inviting warm ambiance.
-To starboard a large Hi–Lo table fronts the U-shaped custom tufted Ultra leather Settee with corner end cabinets.
+The combination of satin finished Cherry interior joinery, cherry and granite counter tops, Ultra leather furniture and varnished teak and holly sole create an inviting warm ambiance.
+To starboard a large Hi-Lo table fronts the U-Shaped custom tufted Ultra leather Settee with corner end cabinets.
 The storage below the end cabinets is accessed through cherry tambour doors.
 The storage below the settee is accessed by lifting the seat itself which has gas assists for ease and to keep it up during access.
 On the port side there are 2 Lazy Boy wall hugger recliner chairs.
-All the way forward on the port side is the granite topped buffet with built-in below counter bar sink, wine cooler, ice maker and refrigerator.
+All the way forward on the port side is the granite topped buffet with built-in below counter bar sink, wine cooler and ice maker.

 Three steps up from the salon leads to the galley and pilothouse.
-The starboard side open gourmet galley is truly a chef’s delight with granite counters, abundant storage, under counter Sub-Zero refrigeration and freezers plus top of the line appliances including a large Panasonic Microwave/Convection oven behind louvered doors below the 4 burner smooth cook top.
+The starboard side open gourmet galley is truly a chef’s delight with granite counters, abundant storage, under counter Sub-Zero refrigeration and freezers plus top of the line appliances including a large GE Microwave/Convection oven behind louvered doors below the 4-burner smooth cook top.
 The Fischer Paykel drawer style Dishwasher is under counter to the left of the Franke double sink with Grohe fixture and separate drinking water fixture.
 There is an additional microwave/convection oven in the aft over counter cabinets.
-The trash compactor faces forward outboard of the sink just inside the starboard PH door along with additional storage drawers.
+Additional storage drawers accessed from just inside the starboard pilothouse door.
 The port side entry door and floating teak stairway to the flybridge is directly across from the galley.
-The helm and settee was custom designed and built for the owner.
+The helm and settee were custom designed and built.
 It features to port and elevated one step an over-sized built-in angled U-Settee and slide out teak table with fold-down leaf.
 To starboard the offset lower helm station with Ultra leather Stidd helm chair offers excellent sight lines and comfort for running in inclement weather.
 By moving the helm slightly to starboard the settee was enlarged and has access from both ends solving one of the most criticized issues of the Marlow helm area.
 All navigation electronics and instruments are within easy sight and reach of the helmsman.
 The starboard side entry door is directly next to the helm.

 A curved stairwell on the forward, starboard side of the pilothouse leads down to the stateroom deck and features a recessed handrail.
 To port is another custom feature, the guest stateroom with two lower berths and nightstand between rather than the typical upper/lower berth arrangement found in most all Marlows of this size.
 This answers another major complaint about the Marlow 65C/70E series.
 A cedar lined hanging locker is opposite the entry door and storage drawers are under the berths.
-An ensuite bath with shower, Corian counter, under-mount sink, Grohe Nickle & Gold fixtures and VacuFlush head is just forward.
+An en-suite bath, Corian counter, under-mount sink, Grohe Nickle and Gold fixtures and Vacuflush head is just forward.
 It features louvered cabinet doors finished in the Herreshoff style adding a bit of maritime elegance.

 The Master stateroom is at the aft end of the companionway down one step and below the pilothouse, the quietest and smoothest riding spot in the boat.
 It features a king berth with drawers below and storage in various cabinets and cedar lined hanging lockers.
 There is also hidden storage and a safe underneath the berth easily accessed by lifting the gas assisted mattress platform.
 The custom Lift-top Vanity with make-up compartment storage and mirror beneath the top sits opposite the berth between the doors leading to the custom his and her heads with shower between, all features not found on other Marlow Explorer 65C/70E series yachts.
 The laundry and ample office area with custom level sole are down two steps and aft with additional storage.